-I am an Assistant Professor with the School of International Service at American University, where I am affiliated with the Global Governance, Politics and Security Program and the International Peace and Conflict Resolution Program.
+I am an Assistant Professor with the School of International Service at American University, where I am also the Director of the Comparative and Regional Studies Program.
 I was previously a Visiting Scholar with Yale University's Program on Order, Conflict and Violence.
 My research focuses on the trasnational dimensions of the political economy of conflict, including foreign aid, international development and human security.
+I am the lead investigator for the Women in Combat Roles (WiCR) Data Project with Laia Balcells.

 In my research, I explore the role of international actors in local conflict dynamics and engage a community of social scientists who are looking closely at the relationship between aid, conflict, and development.
 I operate across traditional political science subfields to understand how the policies of international actors are realized, altered, and in some cases subverted through their interaction with developing countries, particularly within the regional context of Asia.
 My research employs cross-national statistical analysis, archival research, and content analysis.
 My interviews and commentary have appeared on BBC Radio 4, BBC Radio 5, CNN, The Guardian, The Wall Street Journal, The Washington Post (on national security in Asia and on Women in Warfare), and The Today Show.

 You can explore my research and publications, download a recent copy of my C.V., or tweet me @jntrisko.